 At some point or another, everyone needs a confidence boost.

 Like finding the perfect pair of jeans or getting to inbox zero, confidence is a pretty elusive thing.
 But without it, it’s all too easy to fall down the rabbit hole of self-doubt and negativity.

-And this not only hurts us on a personal level (anxiety, depression, membership to the lonely heart’s club), but it can also put a damper on our professional success.
+And this not only hurts us on a personal level (anxiety, depression, membership to the lonely hearts club), but it can also put a damper on our professional success.
 That’s why we made it our mission to find self-confidence shortcuts.

-We searched high and low for the 19 best ways to power past insecurities and doubts, and we have to say: they’re pretty darn awesome.
+We searched high and low for the 19 best ways to boost confidence, and we have to say: they’re pretty darn awesome.

-1. Spritz on a scent.
+1. Spritz on a scent

-2. Straighten up.
+2. Straighten up

 3. Give me a “V”!

 Though generally a part of a cheerleader’s repertoire, throwing your hands up in the air is a pretty spectacular power pose.

 While you can’t bust this move out anytime anywhere, just 2 minutes in a wide stance with your hands in the air will give you an instant confidence boost.